-A third incident brought our workout to an abrupt end.
+The third incident brought our workout to an abrupt end.
 It happened as Quan and I engaged in the same 3-step sparring exercise.
 After I had blocked his third lunging punch, Quan stopped and exclaimed, "Jay, you're killing my arms!"
 He rolled up his sleeves and exposed large welts on both his forearms.
 This was incomprehensible to us.
 We had been practicing this same exercise together with full power punches and blocks for five years and neither of us had suffered so much as a minor bruise.
-On the drive home with Damien, I tried in vain to think of possible explanations for these odd events.
+On the drive home with Damien, I tried in vain to think of possible explanations for these unusual occurrences.

 Things became even stranger after I returned home.
 As I lay in bed that night, an eerie "presence" manifested itself in my lower back.
 It was a cool bundle of energy about the size of a softball that slowly undulated up and down my spine.
-I do not know how it happened, but unbeknownst to me, after
+I have no idea when it happened, but unbeknown to me, after

-Quan had rejected it, I became infused with occult power by Damien, who himself remained as weak as ever.
+Quan had rejected it, I was infused with occult power by Damien, who himself remained as weak as ever.

-Clearly I was the occult spirit's second choice, because Quan's dynamic personality, exceptional teaching skill, and superior technique would have made him the ideal host for a powerful demonic spirit, who could masquerade itself as an "enlightened" master possessing superhuman strength and extraordinary psychic powers.
+Clearly, I was the kundalini spirit's second choice, because Quan's dynamic personality, exceptional teaching skills, and superior techniques would have made him the ideal host for a powerful occult spirit, who could masquerade as an enlightened karate master possessing extraordinary psychic power and superhuman strength.